cmoynan/Maynooth-Boxing-Club/README.md

 One thing i struggled with was the form.
 Although you can submit the form ti does not say all the fields were submitted even though all fields are filled out.
 I have attemoted to correct this but without plagiarising i just could not get the code right.

+Update to the above.
+I was able to fix the form bug.

 DEPLOYMENT:
 The site was deployed to GITHUB pages.
 In the GitHub repository, I navigateg to the Settings tab